Married To A Paranoid Narcissist

 I suggest you start by taking full responsibility for your health and your body's healing.
 Feeling like a victim to another person, regardless of how justified it may seem, will only interfere with your healing.
 He is 100% responsible for his behavior, and you are 100% responsible for your reactions to his behavior.
 I know this is challenging, but it is the only way to emotional freedom.

-Finally, regarding your husband, use the positive journaling exercise on this page to begin focusing on his best qualities.
+Finally, regarding your husband, use the positive journaling exercise to begin focusing on his best qualities.
 You've been with him for 47 years, and there must be some positive reasons for that.

 It will also be helpful for you to practice building your self esteem as you go through your healing process.